Sunday, March 18, 2007

 Whilst we were in La Paz, we had the oppportunity to look at a potent and controversial symbol of indigenous America: the coca leaf.
 The Coca museum was small but well researched and had an comprehensive written english guide to accompany the exhibits.
 The coca leaf is intricately linked with many aspects of prehistoric Andean culture and has been proved to have been used since around 2,000 B.C.
 The leaves were (and still are) used in socialising, worshipping and working.
 The coca plant was marked for eridacation by the Catholic church and categorised as 'diabolical'; a barrier to conversion of indigenous Americans to Christianity.
 These measures were quickly revoked when the Spanish realised they could use coca to exploit the workers - the stimulant effects of the plant made the slaves work harder in mines and on plantations as the plant relieved the symptoms of exhaustion and hunger.
 There was plenty of explanation of how coca was seen as a empowering symbol of resistance during colonial times, even though it simultaneously contributed to indigenous exploitation.
 It had secret weapon statues to the native Americans: it was considered poisonous to the white man and beneficial only to the native.
 Coca trading, chewing and production represented a state of mind, culture and spirituality.
 It was a method of keeping blood pumping through the veins of a, now clandestine, native way of life.
 It was therefore part of a resistance movement.

 Because of it's use in cocaine, the coca plant (which is still, contrary to popular belief, used to flavour Coca Cola) is seen an albatross around the neck of South America by some economist and the source of their poverty.
 Coca production is targeted by the States as the source of it's huge narcotic problems.
 Needless to say the story is extremely complicated.
-In indigenous eyes, however, The U.S. sponsored annihilation of coca crops as part of it's
+In indigenous eyes, however, The U.S. sponsored annihilation of coca crops as part of it's War on Drugs, is seen as little more than neocolonial activity to keep the native americans down.

 President Evo Morales is the head of Bolivia's cocalero movement – a union of coca leaf-growing campesinos who are campaigning against the actions of the United States government to destroy coca in the province of Chapare in southeastern Bolivia.
 Perhaps this is another aspect of indigenous life which has survived destruction and is returning to the top of the wheel of fortune.